 Every year, ESU offers faculty-led study abroad programs for students interested in studying abroad for a shorter period.

-For a description of the programs offered this academic year, please visit the following link:
+Visit the summer abroad page for a description of the programs offered this academic year.

 Faculty-led study abroad programs are quite different from a regular semester exchange experience.
 In a typical faculty-led study abroad program, you will find:

 - A group of ESU students will travel together to a foreign destination from a one (1) to four (4) weeks

 - Students will travel with an ESU faculty.
 The faculty member will serve both as guide and professor while abroad

 - The program includes seminars, lectures, workshops and excursions

 - The program is typically centered on specific themes that might relate to the history, culture, environment, and language of the host country

 - English is typically the language of instruction